MigrationBuyer evaluation

 Common mistake: forcing ERP too early

-ERP can solve the gap, but often with more operational weight than the SMB wants.
+ERP can solve the gap, but often with more operational weight than the buying workflow needs.

 The buyer may not need: